Samarkina/url-shortener/README.md

+# URL Shortener
+This project supposes a link shortener using Redis Database.

-### How to install redis:
+### How to install Redis:
 ```
 brew install redis
 ```

 Starting and stopping Redis in the foreground

-To **test** your Redis installation, you can run the redis-server executable from the command line:
+To test your Redis installation, you can run the redis-server executable from the command line:
 ```
 redis-server
 ```